mongodb/specifications/source/convenient-api-for-transactions/tests/README.rst

       operation.

-    - ``error`` (optional): If ``true``, the test should expect the operation to emit an an error or exception.
+    - ``error`` (optional): If ``true``, the test should expect the operation to emit an error or exception.
 If ``false`` or omitted, drivers MUST assert that no error occurred.

     - ``result`` (optional): The return value from the operation.
 This will